AqwamCreates/DataPredict-Neural/docs/API/PoolingBlocks/BasePoolingBlock.md

 ### new()

-Creates a new operator block object.
+Creates a new pooling block object.

 ```

-PoolingBlock.new(): PoolingBlockObject
+BasePoolingBlock.new(): PoolingBlockObject

 ```